 Maximum or peak field values occur over a small area at midspan, where conductors are closest to the ground.
 As the location of an electric-field profile approaches a transmission structure, the conductor clearance increases, and the peak field decreases.
-Transmission line electric fields at the edge of the right-of-way ("ROW") are not as sensitive as the peak field to conductor height.
+Transmission line electric fields at the edge of the ROW are not as sensitive as the peak field to conductor height.
 Computed values at the edge of the ROW for any line height are fairly representative of what can be expected all along the transmission-line corridor.
 Buildings, vegetation and other grounded objects all shield (reduce) the electric field.

-Table 1 and Figures 4 through 6 show the existing and proposed edge of ROW electric field levels for each of the unique ROW cross section configurations in the Project.
-These maximum values were calculated from a three dimensional model of the conductors, which includes the effect of conductor sag, at maximum circuit voltage and minimum conductor clearance to ground.
-Actual field measurements of the proposed transmission lines would provide lower levels of electric field because the lines are not typically operated at their maximum voltage level.
-These levels are well below the New Jersey State guideline of 3 kV/m at the ROW edge.
+Table 1 shows the existing and proposed edge of ROW electric field levels for each of the thirteen unique ROW cross section configurations in the Project.
+These maximum values were calculated from a model of the conductors at maximum circuit voltage and minimum conductor clearance to ground.
+Actual field measurements of the proposed transmission line would provide lower levels of electric field because the lines are not typically operated at their maximum voltage level.
+These levels shown in Table 1 are all well below the New Jersey State guideline of 3 kV/m at the ROW edge.

-Table 1 - Calculated maximum edge of ROW electric field levels for each unique Project ROW cross section configuration (New Jersey State limit of 3.0 kV per meter)
+Table 1 - Calculated maximum edge of ROW electric field levels for each uniqueProject ROW cross section configuration.
+All segments meet New Jersey State Guidelineof 3.0 kV per meter.